AndreasPK/AndreasPK.github.io/apkblog/wip/2019-07-10-GHC-Interals-Pointer-tagging.md

 # Closures and laziness

-It's reasonable to ask one why would we not just store an Int value directly in memory instead of dealing with the overhead of allocating a closure to store it in?
+It's reasonable to ask oneself why we can't store an `Int` value directly in memory instead of dealing with the overhead of allocating a closure to store it in?
 Part of the reason is the same reason languages like Java or C# do it.
-Because it allows us to do automatic memory management.
+Because it allows automatic memory management.

 However laziness is one more reason for this representation.
 Since Haskell is [lazy](https://wiki.haskell.org/Lazy_evaluation) closures can also represent **unevaluated** values, generally called thunks.